OwenTruong/pyright/docs/configuration.md

 **strictSetInference** [boolean]: When inferring the type of a set, use strict type assumptions.
 For example, the expression `{1, 'a', 3.4}` could be inferred to be of type `Set[Any]` or `Set[Union[int, str, float]]`.
 If this setting is true, it will use the latter (stricter) type.
 The default value for this setting is 'false'.

 **strictParameterNoneValue** [boolean]: PEP 484 indicates that when a function parameter is assigned a default value of None, its type should implicitly be Optional even if the explicit type is not.
 When enabled, this rule requires that parameter type annotations use Optional explicitly in this case.
-The default value for this setting is 'true'.
+The default value for this setting is 'false'.

 **enableTypeIgnoreComments** [boolean]: PEP 484 defines support for "# type: ignore" comments.
 This switch enables or disables support for these comments.
 The default value for this setting is 'true'.
-This does not affect "# pyright: ignore" comments.

 **reportGeneralTypeIssues** [boolean or string, optional]: Generate or suppress diagnostics for general type inconsistencies, unsupported operations, argument/parameter mismatches, etc. This covers all of the basic type-checking rules not covered by other rules.
 It does not include syntax errors.
 The default value for this setting is 'error'.

 **reportPropertyTypeMismatch** [boolean or string, optional]: Generate or suppress diagnostics for properties where the type of the value passed to the setter is not assignable to the value returned by the getter.
 Such mismatches violate the intended use of properties, which are meant to act like variables.
-The default value for this setting is 'none'.
+The default value for this setting is 'error'.

 **reportFunctionMemberAccess** [boolean or string, optional]: Generate or suppress diagnostics for non-standard member accesses for functions.
 The default value for this setting is 'none'.

 **reportMissingImports** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding imported python file or type stub file.
-The default value for this setting is 'error'.
+The default value for this setting is 'none', although pyright can do a much better job of static type checking if type stub files are provided for all imports.

 **reportMissingModuleSource** [boolean or string, optional]: Generate or suppress diagnostics for imports that have no corresponding source file.
 This happens when a type stub is found, but the module source file was not found, indicating that the code may fail at runtime when using this execution environment.
 Type checking will be done using the type stub.
 The default value for this setting is 'warning'.